 According to NILOA’s Transparency Framework, “ Student learning outcomes statements clearly state the expected knowledge, skills, attitudes, competencies, and habits of mind that students are expected to acquire at an institution of higher education”.
-UW-Whitewater has the following Student Learning Outcomes:

 These ELOs are:

 Knowledge of Human Cultures and the Physical and Natural World

 Through study in the sciences and mathematics, social sciences, humanities, histories, languages, and the arts

 Intellectual and Practical Skills

 Written and oral communication